Eating Concerns Resources

 Everyday life is stressful, and sometimes you might feel that your weight is one of the few things you can control.
-Although reasonably limiting your calories and increasing your exercise may be good for your mind and body, these healthy behaviors can become harmful if you drive yourself too hard.
-Eating disorders, obsessive dieting, and excessive concern about your weight can strip the joy from your life and lead to serious medical problems.
+Excessive concern about your weight, eating too little, and eating too much can strip the joy from your life and lead to serious medical problems.

 Signs of an Unhealthy Relationship with Food